 Our Practice Assurance (PA) scheme provides ICAEW member firms and practising certificate holders with a framework of principles-based quality assurance standards to operate to.
 It outlines procedures to follow with your clients, and how to maintain the highest quality of work and ensure compliance with relevant laws and regulations, eg, those relating to anti-money laundering and protection of client data.

-Professional indemnity insurance (PII), is compulsory for all ICAEW members who have a practising certificate and engage in public practice.
-PII is a requirement of a number of regulations.
+Professional indemnity insurance (PII) is compulsory for all ICAEW members who have a practising certificate and engage in public practice.
+PII is a requirement for a number of regulations.

 A guide to the fundamental elements of the Practice Assurance scheme – a useful overview as you set up a new firm or as a reminder for existing Practice Assurance firms.